+Warren County School District

+PLANNED INSTRUCTION

+COURSE DESCRIPTION

+Course Title: College Prep English 12

+Course Number: 00018

-Course Prerequisites: Successful completion of required English 9 and 10 courses
+Course Prerequisites: Successful completion of required English 9, 10 and 11 courses

-Course Description: This course is designed to prepare students for post-secondary education and continues to build upon skills acquired in College Preparatory English 10.
-Students in this college-bound class will examine major American themes as reflected in American literature and culture.
-This course provides instruction in the reading of fiction and nonfiction texts with a focus on genres, universal themes, character development, and literary devices to give each student a foundation for critical reading in future academic courses.
+Course Description: This course is intended for college bound students and is designed to prepare students for post-secondary education and continues to build upon skills acquired in College Preparatory English 9, 10, and 11.
+This course provides instruction in the reading of fiction and nonfiction texts with a focus on genres, universal themes, character development, and literary devices to build upon students' foundations for critical reading in future academic courses.
 Students will write effectively and with a purpose appropriate to their audience, while incorporating the essential types of writing - narrative, informative, and argumentative.
-Composition skills will be further expanded with students reading and responding to a wide variety of texts.
-Basic research techniques will be introduced to students.
+Composition skills will be further expanded with students reading and responding to a wide variety of readings using academic analysis, as well as writing a research paper.
 Students will establish a mastery of language conventions and mechanics.
 With a focus on post-secondary education readiness, the class will aid students in developing a command of general, academic, and domain-specific vocabulary.
 Through various discussions and a required formal speech, students will be proficient public speakers.
-Using the Pennsylvania Common Core Standards as a guide, the course will prepare students for the state standardized assessments.
+Using the Pennsylvania Common Core Standards as a guide, the course will prepare students for state standardized assessments.

-Suggested Grade Level: 11
+Suggested Grade Level: 12

-Length of Course: One Semester Two Semesters Other (Describe)
+Length of Course: One Semester X Two Semesters Other (Describe)

 Units of Credit: 1 (Insert NONE if appropriate.)

-PDE Certification and Staffing Policies and Guidelines (CSPG) Required Teacher Certification(s): CSPG 42
+PDE Certification and Staffing Policies and Guidelines (CSPG) Required Teacher Certification(s): CSPG 4

-Certification verified by WCSD Human Resources Department:
+Certification verified by WCSD Human Resources Department:XYesNo

+ln - 7/07 1

+Publisher: Pearson Education Inc. ISBN #: 13-978-0-13-366681-6

+Board Approved Textbooks, Software, Materials: Title: Prentice Hall Literature: The British Tradition

+Copyright Date: 2009

+Date of WCSD Board Approval: 2009

+Required/ Suggested Reading:

+Required Dramas (minimum of 1):